 - The safety of use of ADHD medication in the long-term.

-- Moderate to severe side-effects and risks, including psychosis, the development of a stutter, and increase in blood pressure and heart rate.
+- Moderate to severe side-effects and risks, including psychosis, the development of a stutter, and an increase in blood pressure and heart rate.

 - An increased risk of disordered eating, weight loss, and insomnia.